-Some people might not call these vehicles "rides" - and they'd be right if they're talking about attractions you have to stand in line for that may take you on dark and speedy - or slow and cheerful - adventures through Disney magic.
+Some people might not call Disneyland's Main Street vehicles "rides" - and they'd be right if they're talking about attractions.
+You may think you have to stand in line for "rides" and they will take you on dark and speedy — or slow and cheerful — adventure through Disney magic.

 Nevertheless, they are "rides" as defined by the Urban Dictionary: "A vehicle or mode of transportation.
 Usually belongs to someone else."

 Each of the vehicles run on a loop route between Town Square (near City Hall) and Central Plaza in front of Sleeping Beauty Castle.

 Technically your trip on any of them is one way, but you can get out and jump back on a different vehicle to go back to where you started.
 Your best chance of seeing and riding them is in the morning before crowds build up.
 They typically stop running for the day by mid-afternoon.

 The Main Street vehicles are a fun way to get from one end of Main Street to the other, and they're also simple: no Fastpasses, no single rider lines, no age or height requirements.

 They're also an excellent way to make the trip down Main Street while resting your tired feet.
 Chat up your driver along the way.
 Those friendly, knowledgeable Cast Members can tell you a lot of fascinating things about the park.

 Many parents report that their preschoolers love riding the Main Street vehicles so much that insist on taking every single one of them.

 Like any other attraction at Disneyland, the vehicles sometimes need maintenance, renovation, or upgrades.
 To find out their current status, check the Park Hours tab of the monthly calendar page to see what's being worked on.

 Most of these vintage-style vehicles require visitors to step up into them.
 If you're in a wheelchair or ECV, you will have to do that by yourself or with help from your companions.